tmtsoftware/esw-ocs-eng-ui/README.md

 ## Prerequisites Required for Running OCS-UI Application

-1. csw-services are required to be up & running. using sbt shell inside csw `csw-services/run start -k -c`
+1. csw-services should be up & running. using sbt shell inside CSW `csw-services/run start -k -c`.

-2. `AgentService`, along with one or more `Agent's` are required to be up & running. using sbt shell inside esw `esw-services/run start -agent --agent-service`
+2. `AgentService` along with one or more `Agent's` should be up & running. using sbt shell inside ESW `esw-services/run start --agent --agent-service`.

-3. esw's latest binaries need to be present on machine with 0.1.0-SNAPSHOT version. run `sbt publishLocal` inside esw's sbt shell.
+3. The latest binaries of ESW need to be present on machine with 0.1.0-SNAPSHOT version. run `sbt publishLocal` inside ESW sbt shell.
     Note: This step needs to be done atleast once and/or whenever new changes of esw are pulled from github.

 The `v15.x` version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.